flenniken/collections/readme.md

 ## Create Config File

-The config file is used by the website and the login-flow script so they know how to communicate with AWS Cognito.
+The config file is used by the website and the login-flow script so they know how to communicate with the AWS Cognito user pool.

 You create the config file with cognito as shown below.
 It reads the pool information from AWS.